 - confusion and trouble speaking or understanding speech

 - trouble seeing in one or both eyes

 How is a stroke evaluated?

 The first step in assessing a stroke patient is to determine whether the patient is experiencing an ischemic or hemorrhagic stroke so that the correct treatment can begin.
 A CT scan or MRI of the head is typically the first test performed.

-- CT imaging of the head: Computed tomography (CT) scanning combines special x-ray equipment with sophisticated computers to produce multiple images or pictures of the inside of the body.
+- Computed tomography (CT) of the head: CT scanning combines special x-ray equipment with sophisticated computers to produce multiple images or pictures of the inside of the body.
 Physicians use CT of the head to detect a stroke from a blood clot or bleeding within the brain.
 To improve the detection and characterization of stroke, CT angiography (CTA) may be performed.
 In CTA, a contrast material may be injected intravenously and images are obtained of the cerebral blood vessels.
 Images that detect blood flow, called CT perfusion (CTP), may be obtained at the same time.
 The combination of CT, CTA and CTP can help physicians decide on the best therapy for a patient experiencing a stroke.

-- MRI of the head: Magnetic resonance imaging (MRI) uses a powerful magnetic field, radio frequency pulses and a computer to produce detailed pictures of organs, soft tissues, bone and virtually all other internal body structures.
+- MRI of the head: MRI uses a powerful magnetic field, radio frequency pulses and a computer to produce detailed pictures of organs, soft tissues, bone and virtually all other internal body structures.
 MR is also used to image the cerebral vessels, a procedure called MR angiography (MRA).
 Images of blood flow are produced with a procedure called MR perfusion (MRP).
 Physicians use MRI of the head to assess brain damage from a stroke.